 The fact that this age-old disease is making a comeback in modern times is just plain coo-coo for cocoa puffs!

-We are doing our children a HUGE disservice by not giving them fresh food.
+We are doing our children a HUGE disservice by not giving them fresh fruit.
 We certainly have access to it, but many folks opt to give their kids packaged lifeless crap instead.

-As far as cost goes… it’s a win win when you give the kids fresh fruit.
+As far as cost goes… it’s a win win when you give the kids fresh fruit instead of crap.

-An apple costs way less than a bag of chips, and gives the child way more in the form of what his or her body needs to thrive.
+An apple costs way less than a bag of chips, and gives the child much more of what his or her body needs to thrive.